ideasawakened/ideasawakened.github.io/_posts/2024-03-17-global-delphi-summit-2024.md

 ## Discount Available!

 There is currently an **"Early Bird"** 50 Euro discount off the price of live streaming (and also a discount for in-person tickets.)
-As you can see below, I have my tickets ordered - **buy yours today** and support your favorite development tool - **[DELPHI](https://www.embarcadero.com/products/delphi)**!
+As you can see below, I have my ticket ordered - **buy yours today** and support your favorite development tool - **[DELPHI](https://www.embarcadero.com/products/delphi)**!

 ![Live Streaming Invoice](/assets/blog/Delphi-Conventions/global-delphi-summit-streaming-invoice.png)